Function library

 returns true.

-starts-with
+### starts-with

-W3C specificationarrow-up-right
+[W3C specification](https://www.w3.org/TR/xpath-functions-31/#func-starts-with)

 Fully implemented